Slavery abolition is one of the greatest inspirations of the animal rights movement.

 When it comes to slaves, the longer they live and the better their physical condition is, the better it is for the enslaver who paid a lot of money to buy them.
 When it comes to animals the fastest they reach the “target weight” the better.

 Slaves are good and profitable as long as they live, animals - when they die.
-That’s why there is at least some sort of a built-in extremely cynical economic incentive that the slaves would be healthy and live long, and that animals grow the desirable limbs as fast as possible (on the expense of the rest of their body).
+That’s why there is at least some sort of a built-in extremely cynical economic incentive that the slaves would be healthy and live long, and that animals grow the desirable organs as fast as possible (on the expense of the rest of their body).

 It is not by chance that much of the comparison is made using mammals and in industries in which they are worth more when they are alive.
 Fishes and Chickens are almost not mentioned since their lives are so cheap and short that it is absolutely incomparable with slavery.